sdiehl/wiwinwlh/tutorial.md

 [Hackage](http://hackage.haskell.org/) dependencies that are not in the [Stackage](https://www.stackage.org/) repository.
 They are specified by the package and the version key.
-For instance the ``zenc`` package could be added to the stack build
+For instance the ``zenc`` package could be added to the ``stack`` build

 ```
 extra-deps:
 - zenc-0.1.1
 ```

-Stack can be used to install packages and executables either into the current build environment or the global environment.
+The ``stack`` command can be used to install packages and executables either into the current build environment or the global environment.
 For example the following installs the ``hint`` linter executable and places it in on the PATH.

 ```bash
 $ stack install hint